TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-collection-of-custom-formats.md

-# Collection of Custom Formats for Radarr V3
+# Collection of Custom Formats

 Here I will try to collect a collection of the most needed and commonly used Custom Formats.
 These have been collected from either discussions on discord or that I created with help from others.